electron/osx-sign/README.md

 [`@electron/osx-sign`][electron-osx-sign] minimizes the extra work needed to eventually prepare your apps for shipping, providing the most basic tools and assets.
 Note that the bare necessities here are sufficient for enabling app sandbox, yet other configurations for network access etc. require additional work.

 *NB: Since [`@electron/osx-sign`][electron-osx-sign] injects the entry `com.apple.security.application-groups` into the entitlements file as part of the pre-signing process, this would reportedly limit app transfer on iTunes Connect (see [#150](https://github.com/electron/osx-sign/issues/150)).
-However, opting out entitlements automation `opts['pre-auto-entitlements'] === false` may result in worse graphics performance.*
+However, opting out entitlements automation `opts['preAutoEntitlements'] === false` may result in worse graphics performance.*

 *The signing procedure implemented in this package is based on what described in [Code Signing Guide](https://github.com/electron/electron/blob/main/docs/tutorial/code-signing.md).*